mygrocerydeals/gradle-s3-plugin/README.md

 ## Progress Reporting

 Downloads report percentage progress at the gradle INFO level.
 Run gradle with the `-i` option to see download progress.

-## Development Notes

-The `uploadArchives` task deploys to a local file maven repo under the build directory.
-It also writes the current build to `build/VERSION`.
-The file `example/build.gradle` serves as tests and doc.
-The tests use the local build of the plugin.

-The tests use a generated unique path in a test bucket to exercise all of the plugins features.

-The test bucket has a [AWS Object Expiration](https://aws.amazon.com/blogs/aws/amazon-s3-object-expiration/) policy that removes objects older than one day automatically, so yay, no cleanup required.

-The automated build uses an IAM access key that allows `listBucket`, `getObject`, and `putObject` on the test bucket only.
-The AWS credits configured as Travis environment variables.
-The access key id is not a secret so it is shown in the logs, while the secret access key is secret and not shown.

 ## License
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)